herschel666/microblog-action/README.md

 - comes with 10 themes (powered by class-less CSS libraries)
 - custom CSS
 - static frontpage
-- arbitrary files from `/static`-folder
+- deploy arbitrary files from `/static`-folder
 - deployment-agnostic: renders the site into a `_site`-folder
 - mark drafts with a `WIP`-label
 - limit publishing to issues with a certain label